Changes announced for completion of fall termCOVID-19 UPDATE - Oct. 30

-Hanover’s return to on-campus instruction continues to be informed by national, state and local officials, including the Centers for Disease Control and Prevention (CDC) and Johns Hopkins University School of Public Health.
-Using a strategic, measured approach, protocols are in development to support three broad areas areas, including health and safety of the campus community, academic success and student life and experience.
+Hanover’s approach for instruction continues to be informed by national, state and local officials, including the Centers for Disease Control and Prevention (CDC) and Johns Hopkins University School of Public Health.
+Using a strategic, measured approach, protocols support three broad areas of campus life, including health and safety of the campus community, academic success and student life and experience.

 Health and Safety